AlbertoCuadra/Personal_Website/content/inpreparation/huete2021/index.md

 ---
-title: "Interaction of molecular dissociating shocks with isotropic turbulent flows"
+title: "Thermochemical effects of gas dissociation on the interaction of shock waves with weak turbulence"
 authors:
 - César Huete
 - admin